facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![color picker](images/color_picker.png)

 The color channels are coarse, but can generally allow you to get close to a color that you like.
-As you select colors in the channel the selections will shift revealing more selections until the bounds of the color channel are reached.
+As you select colors in the channels the selections will shift revealing more selections until the bounds of the color channel are reached.
 If you need finer selections, you can click the label to the left and a scrollable tooltip with much finer selections will appear so that you can select the best suited value.

 ![fine channel picker](images/fine_channel_picker.png)